Growing up in a house where the basics feel like a moving target changes the way you look at the world.

 18. Your family’s use of technology is erratic and unregulated.

-Some days screens are banned, others you’re glued to devices all day.
-This inconsistent approach to technology use can make it difficult for you to develop healthy habits around screen time.
+Source: Unsplash Some days screens are banned, others you’re glued to devices all day.
+Of course, that approach to technology use can make it difficult for you to develop healthy habits around screen time.
 It may also impact your ability to engage in other activities and develop important social skills.